約51分で読めます最終更新:2026年6月

 A Note on Tattoos and Traveler-Friendliness

 Most of the high-end picks on this list — Sansou Murata, Tamanoyu, Kamenoi Bessou, KAI Yufuin, and Itsuki — have private in-room rotenburo, so tattoos are simply not an issue.
+The six hanare cottages at Souan Kosumosu fall into this category too; the main-building rooms there share the public bath, so confirm room type at booking if you have visible ink.
 For Sansuikan and Hanayoshi, where the public bath is the main draw, current policy at both is "small tattoos covered with a patch are acceptable."
 Confirm at booking if it's relevant.

 English support varies.
 Sansou Murata, Tamanoyu, and KAI Yufuin have fluent staff.
-Kamenoi Bessou is functional.
+Kamenoi Bessou and Souan Kosumosu are functional — both handle English dietary requests, room-type questions, and same-day reservations without difficulty.
 Hanayoshi and Sansuikan rely on translation apps, but their printed menus are bilingual and check-in flows are well-rehearsed.

 My Honest Pick for the Best Ryokan in Yufuin